Gas tax suspended again, Gov. Kemp says Georgians could expect tax refund next year - NewsBreak

 Related

-Democrats press agency for answers after abrupt cutoff for applications for rental help
+Democrats press state agency for answers after abrupt cutoff for applications for rental help

-The Georgia Department of Community Affairs has received an inquiry from the state’s Democratic congressional members over the agency’s decision to stop accepting new applications for a $1.1 billion program designed to keep thousands of families with a roof over their heads.
-Six Democratic members of the Georgia...
+The Georgia Department of Community Affairs announced on its website that it would no longer accept new applications for federal rental assistance after Oct.
+28, an abrupt decision that caught advocates and others off guard.
+Getty Images.
+The Georgia Department of Community Affairs has received an inquiry from the state’s...

 valdostatoday.com